CADOJRP/FiveM-AdministrationPanel/README.md

 ### Recommended Hosting

+WE HAVE TEMPORARILY Suspended our panel hosting. we are migrating our servers
-* https://orbithosting.uk For $5 A Month They will Host AND install your panel for you.
+*  For $5 A Month They will Host AND install your panel for you.
 They Provide Unilimited Storage and Bandwidth.
 Autoscaled Performance so you will Never have a Slow Site.
 Highly Recomended From Us

 ### Media